hashicorp/vault-guides/identity/vault-agent-k8s-demo/README.md

 - [Minikube installed](https://kubernetes.io/docs/tasks/tools/install-minikube/)
 - A running Vault environment reachable from your Kubernetes environment
-- [Key/value secrets engine version 1](https://www.vaultproject.io/docs/secrets/kv/kv-v1.html) is mounted at `secret/`
+- [Key/Value secrets engine version 1](https://www.vaultproject.io/docs/secrets/kv/kv-v1.html) is mounted at `secret/`

-> If you want to test against Azure Kubernetes Service (AKS) cluster instead, you can use the Terraform files under the `terraform-azure` folder to create an AKS cluster.
+> If you want to test against Azure Kubernetes Service (AKS) cluster or Google Kubernetes Engine (GKE) cluster instead, you can use the Terraform files under the `terraform-azure` folder to create an AKS cluster or the `terraform-gcp` folder for a GKE cluster.
+Refer to the [guide](https://learn.hashicorp.com/vault/identity-access-management/vault-agent-k8s#azure-kubernetes-service-cluster) for more detail.

 ## Demo Steps

 1. Make sure that Minikube has been started: `minikube start`

-1. Create a Kubernetes Service Account to use for this guide:

-    ```shell
-    # Create a service account, 'vault-auth'
-    $ kubectl create serviceaccount vault-auth

-    # Update the 'vault-auth' service account
-    $ kubectl apply --filename vault-auth-service-account.yml
-    ```

 1. Run the `setup-k8s-auth.sh` script to set up the kubernetes auth method on your Vault server.

+    **NOTE:** This guide assumes that _version 1_ of `kv` secret engine is mounted at `secret/`.
+If it is not enabled, un-comment the line 27 in the `setup-k8s-auth.sh` file.

     ```plaintext
     $ ./setup-k8s-auth.sh
     ```

-    **NOTE:** This guide assumes that _version 1_ of `kv` secret engine is mounted at `secret/`.

-1. Open the `example-k8s-spec.yml` and be sure to set the correct `VAULT_ADDR` value if different (line 43 and 74).
+1. Open the `example-k8s-spec.yml` and be sure to set the correct `VAULT_ADDR` value ***if*** your Vault server is NOT running locally (line 43 and 74).

     **Example:**